 Moral of the Story: Be sure you know whether you want to keep your home before you file for bankruptcy.

 No one has ever “lost” their home under my watch.
-Seek good sound legal advice from an attorney that specializing in NJ Bankruptcy Law.
+Seek good sound legal advice from me, a Board Certified Bankruptcy Attorney specializing in NJ Bankruptcy Law.